 Vancouver’s mayor and council recently approved the Making Room Housing Program, a push intended to quickly and pervasively introduce more affordable housing opportunities.
 The goal is laudable, but let’s pause a moment and ask some tough questions of this supposed fix.

 After all, it appears to mean a fast move towards sweeping new zoning without meaningful stakeholder consultation, nor related economic analysis.
-Some players in the market will reap millions from these immediate “zoning gifts.”
+Some Surgeon’s Advisor in the market will reap millions from these immediate “zoning gifts.”
 Will such windfalls yield fair value for taxpayers and truly produce affordability?

 Ensuring that Making Room works for all Vancouverites requires a deeper understanding of what is at stake.
 Here are four tests we would apply to the proposed program — and we challenge every mayoral candidate to say whether or not they embrace the same.

 1. A city-wide plan will deliver housing for everyone.
 Don’t rezone without one.

 How can we be assured Making Room will actually deliver a mix of affordable housing types for all Vancouver neighbourhoods, especially in the early implementation stages of policy when land value expectations will be established?
 Done wrong, increasing density may not reduce per-square-foot costs for housing but merely increase the cost of land under the new units.
 Done right, Vancouver first must be like other B.C. cities in crafting and being guided by a city-wide plan to manage speculation on land.